Serving Fort Worth, Arlington, Keller & all of Tarrant County(817) 555-0100

 Damage Documentation

-The contractor photographs all damage from the roof and writes a detailed scope.
-If insurance is involved, this documentation is formatted to adjuster standards.
+The contractor photographs everything from the roof and writes up a detailed scope.
+If insurance is in the picture, the documentation gets formatted the way adjusters want to see it.

 3